 Adventures of Lolo is a puzzle game developed and published by HAL Corporation in 1989 for the Nintendo Entertainment System.
 It has also been released on the Wii's Virtual Console for 500 points.
 Because Adventures of Lolo is largely comprised of levels taken from earlier NES Eggerland games, which were Japan-only titles, Adventures of Lolo was never released in Japan; as a result, the sequel was titled Adventures of Lolo in Japan.

-Lala, Lolo's pink blob friend, has been captured by the King Egger of Eggerland.
-Lolo must travel through five rooms in each of the ten levels in this castle to face off against the King Egger .
+Lala, Lolo's pink friend, has been captured by the King Egger of Eggerland.
+Lolo must travel through five rooms in each of the ten levels in this castle to face off against the King Egger.

-Though Snakey's true intentions are unknown to the player, he is not hostile to Lolo in any way.
+Snakey is not hostile to Lolo in any way.
 Snakey plays an important part of many puzzles throughout the Lolo franchise.
 Snakey can be used to block Medusas or Gols from shooting projectiles.
-Snakeys can be used to stop other characters from reaching Lolo.
+Snakey can be used to stop other characters from reaching Lolo.
 Snakey can also be egged and ridden down rivers or be used to block character spawns.
 If Snakey is killed, and something is blocking his spawn, he will respawn elsewhere.

 Gol sits as a neutral character until all the heart framers in a level have been collected.
 After this, Gol becomes hostile and works very similarly to a Medusa.
 The only difference between Gol and Medusa at this point is that Medusa's projectiles can not be dodged, but Gol's fireballs are avoidable.

-An enemy that, like leeper, tries to trap Lolo; however, unlike Leeper, he will still chase after you if you somehow escape his trap.
+An enemy that, like Leeper, tries to trap Lolo; however, unlike Leeper, he will continue to chase the player if they evade his trap.
 If Lolo crosses his line of sight, he will charge in a straight line in that direction.
-Rocky's a dick.

 An enemy that chases Lolo.
 If he catches Lolo, Lolo dies instantly.